f1u77y/web-media-controller/README.md

 ## Distribution

+This project is distributed on [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/web-media-controller/).
+I'll add it to Chrome Web Store (and maybe Opera add-ons, if it's compatible) on request.
+You could also get Firefox and Chrome extension from GitHub releases.

-This project is in testing phase, so I don't distribute it on AMO, Chrome Web Store or Opera Addons.
-If you want to test it, you could build the extension and then pack it or use as temporary extension (warning: temporary extensions are removed at the end of session in Firefox).
+Another way to use the extension is to build the extension and then pack it or use as temporary extension (warning: temporary extensions are removed at the end of session in Firefox).
 It should work on any of latest major browsers: Chromium (Chrome), Firefox and Opera.
-Another way to get this extension is GitHub releases.
-Download the corresponding file and install the extension from file.

 ## Building